MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 * A TypeScript project in Visual Studio generates source maps for you by default.

-* In a JavaScript project, you need to generate source maps using a bundler like Webpack and a compiler like the TypeScript compiler (or Babel).
-For the TypeScript compiler, also add a *tsconfig.json* file.
-For an example that shows how to do this using a basic Webpack configuration, see [Create a Node.js app with React](../javascript/tutorial-nodejs-with-react-and-jsx.md).
+* In a JavaScript project, you need to generate source maps using a bundler like Web pack and a compiler like the TypeScript compiler (or Babel).
+For the TypeScript compiler, you must also add a *tsconfig.json* file.
+For an example that shows how to do this using a basic Web pack configuration, see [Create a Node.js app with React](../javascript/tutorial-nodejs-with-react-and-jsx.md).

 > [!NOTE]
 > If you are new to source maps, please read [Introduction to JavaScript Source Maps](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) before before continuing.